arrrrny/tesseract_ocr/README.md

 The plugin will automatically copy these trained data files to the application's documents directory on the first run if they are not already present.

+**Note on Asset Loading Issues:** On some platforms (including certain M1 configurations), you might encounter asset loading errors related to path duplication (e.g., `assets/tessdata/assets/tessdata/...`).
+The plugin has been updated to mitigate this by adjusting the internal asset path constant.
+Ensure your `pubspec.yaml` and directory structure correctly follow the standard Flutter asset conventions as described above (`assets/tessdata/`).

 ## iOS Specific Setup (SwiftyTesseract 4.0.1 via Custom CocoaPods)

 SwiftyTesseract 4.0.x uses Swift Package Manager and removed CocoaPods support.
 To allow this plugin to use SwiftyTesseract 4.0.1 via CocoaPods, a custom setup is provided.